Missed out in the Virgin Money London Marathon ballot? Here are some alternatives in the great British countryside

 the race takes you across an estuary to Burgh Island.
 The island is accessible via dry land when the tide is out, but you’ll need to run at at least 4mph to beat the tide when it starts coming in.
 The course, which comprises part of the South West Coast Path, is a combination of private footpaths, coastal trails, bridle paths, country fields and woodland and has a total ascent of 1212m.
 There are seven aid stations along the way serving up everything from peanuts and biscuits to jellied sweets, fruit, water and Coca-Cola.
 So all you need to focus on is running and soaking in the stunning scenery.

 Where Turners Puddle, Dorset

 This is a trail marathon with a little bit of everything.
 You’ve got mud to stomp through, fords to wade, 13 hills to climb, and plenty of walls and stiles to clamber over.
 You’ll run along farm tracks, across fields, and through ancient woodland trails in the beautiful Dorset countryside.
 The organisers have designed a challenging route with more than 1000m of ascent, which is why the cut-off is a generous eight hours.
-The route is well sign-posted, and you also get medical cover, free car parking, bag drop, medals for all finishers, free drinks and refreshments at the finish – all for £26.20.
+But you do get two UTMB points for finishing.
+The route is well sign-posted, and you also get medical cover, free car parking, bag drop, medals for all finishers, free drinks and refreshments at the finish – all for £27.
 There’s a half marathon option too.